ellisonbg/py4science/book/getting_started.rst

-result with less typing and less code -- it has much better performance in an interpreted language like Python because most of the work happens in C.  Python only has to do look up the variable name "x" and multiplication and exponention operators one time to see how to use them with numpy arrays, unlike in the Python case where it had to do the look up in each iteration of the loop.
+result with less typing and less code -- it has much better performance in an interpreted language like Python because most of the work happens in C.  Python only has to do look up the variable name "x" and multiplication and exponentiation operators one time to see how to use them with numpy arrays, unlike in the Python case where it had to do the look up in each iteration of the loop.
 For loops with a large number of iterations, the differences can be a 100-fold or more